YoolTheFool/RWET/README.md

 Source text = the script of "Star Wars - New Hope"...

 To my perspective, this film represents an important form of new mythologies.
-So, I wanted to use the Hollywood-script-vibe of writing to see if it could be manipulized to poetry.
+So, I wanted to use the Hollywood-script-vibe of writing, to see if it could be manipulized to poetry.

 To be honest, I'm not very happy with this work...